thefrogsociety/sql-8week-analytics/Case Study #8 - Fresh Segments/README.md

 | 2019-07-01 |          864|
 | 2019-08-01 |         1149|

-### 3. What do you think we should do with these null values in the fresh_segments.interest_metrics?
+### 3. What do you think we should do with these null values in the `fresh_segments.interest_metrics`?

-My approach would be to remove NULL records because time-based analysis requires a valid month reference.
+I treat null values as indicators of where metrics could not be computed rather than simply missing data.
+I keep them when examining data coverage, cold-start behavior, or quality issues, but exclude them when calculating averages, ranking interests, or analyzing trends to ensure results reflect only valid, computed values.

 ### 4. How many `interest_id` values exist in the `fresh_segments.interest_metrics` table but not in the `fresh_segments.interest_map` table?
 What about the other way around?